Robert Mayer (philanthropist): Personal life

 Mayer had three children, two of whom would go on to survive him: Adrian and Pauline.
 In 1980, aged 101, he remarried to Lady Jacqueline Mayer Noble.

 Founding

 In 1932, Mayer was one of the founders of the London Philharmonic Orchestra, and he also helped found the London Schools Symphony Orchestra in 1951.
 He was also involved, with Egon Wellesz, with the founding of the ISCM.

 Centenarian

 His 100th birthday in 1979 was a national celebration that included a gala concert at the Royal Festival Hall which was attended by Queen Elizabeth II.
 On the day of his 100th birthday he was a guest on the BBC's radio programme Desert Island Discs.
-Later in that year Mayer, joined by Joyce Grenfell and Robin Ray, appeared as a guest on the BBC TV quiz Face The Music.
+His song choices were: